Looking for more delicious cake recipes? Make a Salted Caramel Pudding Cake or a Lemon Raspberry Glazed Bundt Cake!

 - Once you've pushed the dry ingredients through the sieve, give the mixture a stir with a wire whisk to combine all the ingredients.

-- To a separate bowl, add the buttermilk, vegetable oil, eggs, and vanilla and whisk them together with a fork.
+- Add the buttermilk, vegetable oil, eggs, and vanilla and whisk them together into. the dry ingredients with a whisk and/or a spatula.
+The batter will appear rough and scraggly; this is expected.

 - Set your kettle to boil some water.
 You'll need 1 cup.

-- Switch to a wire whisk and very slowly pour 1 cup of boiling water into the cake batter.
-Add 1/4 cup of the boiling water first, whisk it in well, and then slowly add the rest.
-This will bring the temperature of the mixture up slowly and prevent any clumps of batter from being "cooked" by the heat of the water.
+- Switch to a whisk and very slowly pour the boiling water into the cake batter (you can use hot coffee instead of hot water, if desired).
+Adding it slowly will bring the temperature of the mixture up slowly and prevent any clumps of batter from being "cooked" by the heat of the water.
 Be sure to whisk the mixture gently and constantly as you add the water.

 - Pour the cake batter evenly into your prepared 9-inch cake pans.